 - Works with: AT&T, Sprint, T-Mobile and U.S. Cellular networks

-The Sonim XP3’s camera can’t compete with the latest iPhones or Samsung Galaxy phones, but if you just want to take some decent photos, it works surprisingly well for a flip phone.
-It has a 5-megapixel camera, which is more than double what you’ll get from most flip phones.
-These photos won’t be competing for spots in National Geographic, to be sure, but the camera does a fine job of capturing everyday moments.
+The Sonim XP3’s camera can’t compete with the latest iPhones or Samsung Galaxies, but if you just want to take some decent photos, it works surprisingly well for a flip phone.
+It has a 5-megapixel camera, which is more than double what you’ll get from most basic phones.
+These photos won’t be competing for spots in National Geographic — for comparison, the iPhone 12 has a 12-megapixel camera — but the Sonim XP3 does a fine job of capturing everyday moments.

 - Price: $100